 If the bride is inviting a colleague that doesn’t know any of her close friends, organising a mini event before the hen do is a great shout.

-Visiting the Christmas markets or checking out our all new Autumn and Winter food menu could allow everyone to get to know each other before the big Christmas hen party.
+Visiting the Christmas markets, for example, could allow everyone to get to know each other before the big Christmas hen party.
 This way, you won’t have two guests sticking together and becoming isolated from the group.

 Planning the Christmas hen party?